amrelkhodary/personal-diary-c/README.md

-# personal-diary-c
+# Chronicles
-A terminal-based personal diary program implemented in C.
+A terminal-based notes and journaling program implemented in C.